RiccardoCuccu/py/README.md

 ```

 ## Exercise 03
-Consider the string "abcdefghijk" and list the odd character by using len and range.
+Consider the string "abcdefghijk", list the odd character by using len and range and list the even character using indexing and slicing.
 The output should be:
 ```
 a c e g i k
+b d f h j
 ```

 ## Exercise 04